 How Therapy for Sleep Disorder Works

-Cognitive Behavioral Therapy (CBT) for insomnia is an effective therapy that may be initiated as basic care.
+Cognitive Behavioral Therapy (CBT) for insomnia is an effective, behavioral therapy for insomnia that may be initiated as basic care.
 Insomnia therapy can be conducted through individual or group therapy sessions, telephone or web-based modules, or self-help books.

 Treatment for insomnia includes three key phases: